msotoodeh/curve25519/README.md

 <mehdisotoodeh@gmail.com>

 This code and accompanying files are put in public domain by the author.
-You are free to use, copy, modify and distribute this software as long as you comply with the license terms.
+You can freely use, copy, modify and distribute this software as long as you comply with the license terms.
 See license file for details.

 This library supports DH key exchange using curve25519 as well as sign/verify operations based on twisted Edwards curve 25519.
-Code base include portable C code as well as X86_64 assembly language for 64-bit AMD/Intel CPU architectures.
+Code includes portable C code as well as X86_64 assembly language for 64-bit AMD/Intel CPU architectures.

-TBD: sign/verify for x64

 Performance:
 ------------